Monuments of Tonga: Royal tombs

 There are twenty-two to twenty-eight langi (royal tombs) in or near Lapaha, in Muʻa, in the east of Tongatapu.
 The tombs are stone vaults, "platforms of earth with a stepped pyramid effect supported by carefully placed retaining walls".
 The earliest person to have been buried there is thought to be Fatafehi, daughter of Tuʻi Tuʻitatui; the earliest tombs have been tentatively dated back to the mid-thirteenth century.
 There are also a number of other langi in other parts of the country, notably in Vavaʻu and Haʻapai.

 The "grandest" of Muʻa's langi is Paepae o Teleʻa ("Teleʻa's mound"), "impressive in its engineering and joinery, with eight-foot wide coral slabs neatly fitted one end to the next".
 It is named for Tuʻi ʻUluakimata I, also known as Teleʻa, who is thought to have had it built for himself in the 16th century.
 He was never buried there, however, as he died during a visit to Samoa in an attempt to recover the body of his Samoan-born wife, Talafiava.
 He is thought to have been buried in Manuʻa, Samoa, and the Paepae o Teleʻa has remained empty.
 Beside it is a smaller langi, Namoʻala, which was built for an unknown person but wherein now lie (since 2006) the bodies of Prince ʻ Uluvalu Tuʻipelehake and his wife Kaimana Aleamotuʻa.

 Monarchs of the current dynasty, the House of Tupou, are buried at Malaʻekula ("Red Ground"), in a park in the centre of Nukuʻalofa, the current capital.
 Malaʻekula became a burial ground following the death of King George Tupou I, the founder of the modern Kingdom of Tonga, in 1893.
 It is not an langi, but an elaborate "modern" burial monument in white stone.

 Royal Palace

 The Royal Palace, made of kauri wood and located in the heart of Nukuʻalofa, was built in 1864 for King George Tupou I. It remains the residence of the royal family.

 Other monuments

-There is an "ancient fortress" in Haʻapai, and a bronze statue of Shirley Baker, also in Haʻapai.
+There is an "ancient fortress" in Haʻapai, and a bronze statue of Shirley Waldemar Baker, also in Haʻapai.